costi1212/NDVI-Simavi/README.md

 <br />
 Algorithm pipeline:

-1. Image Retreival
+1. Image Retrieval
 - The application is built with Flask, so the coordinates of the parcel are received in the body of the request.
-- The satellite image is retreived from the open-source [Terrascope](https://terrascope.be/en) service.
+- The satellite image is retrieved from the open-source [Terrascope](https://terrascope.be/en) service.
-- The chosen image is the most recent one with a clarity > 50% (Less than 50% of the image is covered by clouds).
+- The chosen image is the clearest picture taken by the satellite recently with a clarity > 50% (Less than 50% of the image is covered by clouds).
 <p align="center">
   <a>
     <img src="Imagini/Imagine.png" alt="Initial image" width="200" height="200">